xaviertremel/ecg-tool/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Run the app in a container:

-To build the image and start the container, run `docker-compose up -d --build`
+To run the app: `docker-compose up`

-When it is done, you should be able to see the app in the browser at [http://localhost:3001/](http://localhost:3001/)
+When it is done, you should be able to see the app in the browser at [http://localhost:3000/](http://localhost:3000/)

+To stop the app: `docker-compose down`

-## Available Scripts
+## Available Scripts that you can run locally:

 In the project directory, you can run: